 5. Install the downloaded driver

 a.
-On the Properties window, click on the Driver tab, then up Update Driver.
+On the Properties window, click on the Driver tab, then on Update Driver.

 b.
 Click on Browse my computer for drivers.

 c.
-Navigate to the “AX210Driver” folder mentioned above (for this post, it’s on the Desktop), then click on Next and wait for the driver to be installed, which will take a few moments.
+Navigate to the "AX210Driver" folder mentioned above (for this post, it's on the Desktop) -- or you can copy and paste the path of the folder onto the field.
+Then click on Next and wait for the driver to be installed, which will take a few moments.

-However, if you see a message that reads “The best drivers for your device are already installed,” then continue with the Extra Steps below.
+However, if you see a message: "The best drivers for your device are already installed." then continue with the Extra Steps below.

 Extra Steps: How to install the older but 6GHz-ready driver version

-These steps apply to those already using the official non-6GHz driver later than that of the “non-official” but 6GHz-ready version I posted here.
-The gist is that you want to force Windows to use a version that’s not considered “latest.”
+These steps apply to those already using the official non-6GHz driver of versions later than the "non-official" but 6GHz-ready version I posted here.
+The gist is that you want to force Windows to use a version it doesn't consider "the best."

 1. Click on Update Driver